 Center for Information and Systems Assurance (CISA)

 Information assurance at K-State began with early work in language-based security.
 In 2006, the Argus Group was formed to conduct research in cybersecurity.
 New research programs in computer security and information assurance have been created in the SAnToS Laboratory.
 These research projects and associated educational and outreach programs are all carried out under CISA.
-In 2010, CISA was designated a National Center of Academic Excellence in Information Assurance Research.
+In 2010, CISA was designated a NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R).

 Cybersecurity Research Group

 The research focus in this area is on distributed, fault-tolerant real-time embedded systems.
 We focus on both formal and informal methods for embedded system development.
 The initial target for development is on controller area networks used extensively for networking controls and actuators on-board machinery and vehicles.
 The group currently works on areas related to hard real-time systems whose operation depends not only on the correctness of the results, but also on their timeliness.
 Areas of interest include networking and operating system support for hard real-time embedded systems, specification and design languages for developing real-time embedded applications, and simulation and verification tools for ensuring their correctness.